r7 Config Reference

 RateLimiter

-Provides token-bucket rate limiting based on the client's IP address or a custom rate-limit key.
+Provides token-bucket rate limiting.
 Requests exceeding the limit are rejected with 429 Too Many Requests.
-Injects X-RateLimit-Limit, X-RateLimit-Remaining, and Retry-After headers.
+Automatically injects X-RateLimit-Limit, X-RateLimit-Remaining, and Retry-After headers.
+Buckets are keyed by the TCP peer IP address.

 | Parameter | Type | Required | Description |